modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	- To obtain a finite mass of the electron on a purely electromagnetic basis, spontaneous emission could be regarded as emission stimulated by the quantum zero-point fluctuations in the electromagnetic field.
 	- The fluctuating zero-point electric field of the quantized vacuum acts on an electron bound producing an erratic motion in its unperturbed position.
 This fact is equivalent to a mass renormalization.

-**In 1964** “for fundamental work in the field of quantum electronics, which has led to the construction of oscillators and amplifiers based on the maser-laser principle”.
+To Townes “for fundamental work in the field of quantum electronics, which has led to the construction of oscillators and amplifiers based on the maser-laser principle”.
 (Prize shared with Nicolay Gennadiyevich Basov and Aleksandr Mikhailovich Prokhorov).

 !!! tip "1964 Physics Nobel Prize awarded to Townes."